afredknot/social-networking-eh/README.md

 THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+## What Ive learned

+how to create routes and use mongoose to sucessfully use crud operations with the mongoose setup.